Rokkasho

 Rokkasho (六ヶ所村, Rokkasho-mura) is a village in Aomori Prefecture, Japan.
-As of 1 March 2023, the village had an estimated population of 9,845 in 4988 households, and a population density of 40 persons per km².
+As of 1 January 2026, the village had an estimated population of 9,559 in 5109 households, and a population density of 38 persons per km^{2}.
 The total area of the village is 252.68 km².

 Geography

 Rokkasho occupies the eastern coastline of the base of Shimokita Peninsula, facing the Pacific Ocean to the east.
 The village forms the northern shoreline of Lake Ogawara.